aavegotchi/aavegotchi-wiki/posts/en/glossary.md

 such as wearables, works of art, or any other type of property.

 The **opposite** of a non-fungible token is one that can be exchanged for any other of its kind, like USDC or Bitcoin.
 Tokens that can be swapped 1:1 for a coin of the same kind are known as fungible tokens.

+## Aavegotchi-related

+### Spirit Force
+Spirit Force refers to the amount of collateral (aTokens) locked within the gotchi.

+### Spirit Point
+Spirit Point refers to the point a gotchi gets when it levels up.
+Kinda like stat points from RPG games.
+You get 1 spirit point per 3 levels.